dharlerjr/Movies-ETL/README.md

 ### Background

-AmazingPrimeVideo is a fictional streaming service that allows customers to stream movies and tv shows.
-The AmazingPrimeVideo team wants to expand their movie catalog by developing an algorithm to predict which low-budget movies will become popular.
-To do so, the company has sponsored a Hackathon in which participants will build their own algorithm to try and predict the popular movies.
-However, the participants will need a sufficient dataset for to develop and test their algorithms.
+AmazingPrimeVideo is a fictional streaming service that allows customers to stream movies and TV shows.
+The AmazingPrimeVideo team wants to expand their movie catalog by developing an algorithm to predict which low-budget movies will become popular, so the company can purchase the movie rights for a low price.
+To accomplish their goal, the company has sponsored a Hackathon in which participants will build their own algorithm to try and predict the popular movies.
+However, the participants will need a sufficient dataset to develop and test their algorithms.

 ### Purpose